 The reason US banks finally issued chip cards was financial.
 On October 1, 2015 the financial responsibility for fraudulent charges changed based on chip availability.
 After that date:

 - If the bank didn’t issue you a chip card and someone made a fake charge to your account that went through, the bank was responsible for the money.

 - If the bank gave you a chip card and the merchant (seller) didn’t have the technology to read a chip card, the merchant was on the hook for the charge.

 If you have a debit card with a chip, you’re already familiar with the process of a chip + PIN card.
 You insert your chip and the reader asks for your PIN to complete the transaction.
 Pretty simple, right?
-This is the system that most of Europe has run on for their credit cards for over a decade; chip + PIN, rather than chip + signature.
+This is the system that most of Europe have run on for their credit cards for over a decade; chip + PIN, rather than chip + signature.
 It seems the banks in the U.S. thought it would be TOO COMPLICATED for people to remember a PIN for their credit cards so they chose to go with the chip + signature method for cards issued in the U.S. Here is a quote from a Krebs on Security interview with Julie Conroy, a fraud analyst with The Aite Group, about chip + PIN vs. chip + signature cards:

 “…we are the most competitive market in the world, and so as you look at the business case for chip-and-signature versus chip-and-PIN, no issuer wants to have the card in the wallet that is the most difficult card to use.”

 Why should you care?